 They are small, weighing between 16 and 18 lbs. and have shell shaped eyes, a flat nose, and long ears that resemble bat ears.
 Most people consider them cute.
 They are usually good with both kids and other pets and are friendly and active.

-Fawn Pied French Bulldog
+- Fawn Pied French Bulldog Exercise

 French Bulldog Colors Range